RonenNess/GeonBit.UI/README.md

 Now we can finally start talking about the different UI entities GeonBit.UI provides, and how to use them, starting from the base UI Entity.

+*Note:* This is just a partial API of the entities, containing the most important properties and functions.
+Its recommended to look at the full API in the docs.

 ## Base Entity

 Docs: [Entity Class]( https://ronenness.github.io/GeonBit.UI-docs/html/T_GeonBit_UI_Entities_Entity.htm ).